libklein/pdptw-python/README.md

 we track the modification time of each route and the last time an operator evaluated moves for that route.
 This allows to, skip evaluating moves where all involved routes have not changed since the last evaluation.
 We shuffle the route evaluation order at the start of each local search to avoid an overly greedy local search.
+The local search procedure uses a single operator: relocate.

 ### Starting solution